MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/multiple-regions.md

 **Network bandwidth design**: During replication and ongoing synchronization, you move binary data over the network, from the source datacenter to the Site Recovery vault in the target Azure datacenter.
 The process of replication and synchronization consumes bandwidth.
 Duplicating the workload to a second region doubles the amount of bandwidth that's consumed.
 If bandwidth is limited or if a workload involves substantial configuration or data drift, replicating data to a second region might interfere with the time it takes to complete the migration.
 More importantly, these constraints might affect the experience of users or applications that still depend on the bandwidth that was available in the source datacenter.

 **Data synchronization**: Often, the largest bandwidth drain comes from synchronizing the data platform.
-As defined in the reference architectures for [multiregion web applications](/azure/architecture/reference-architectures/app-service-web-app/multi-region) and [multiregion n-tier applications](/azure/architecture/reference-architectures/n-tier/multi-region-sql-server), data synchronization often is required to keep applications aligned.
+If you deploy across multiple availability zones, you might be able to use zone-redundant data services that automatically synchronize your data across multiple availability zones.
+If you deploy across multiple regions, data synchronization often is required to keep applications aligned.
+This approach is defined in the reference architectures for [multiregion web applications](/azure/architecture/reference-architectures/app-service-web-app/multi-region) and [multiregion n-tier applications](/azure/architecture/reference-architectures/n-tier/multi-region-sql-server).
 If keeping applications synchronized is the operational state you want for your applications, you might want to synchronize the source data platform with each cloud platform.
 You should do this before you migrate the application and middle-tier assets.

 **Azure-to-Azure disaster recovery**: An alternative option might reduce complexity further.
 If timelines and data synchronization mean you might need to do a two-step deployment, [Azure-to-Azure disaster recovery](/azure/site-recovery/azure-to-azure-architecture) might be an acceptable solution.
 In the scenario, you migrate the workload to the first Azure datacenter by using a single Site Recovery vault and configuration or process server design.
 After you test the workload, you can recover the workload to a second Azure datacenter from the migrated assets.
 The approach reduces the effect on resources in the source datacenter and takes advantage of faster transfer speeds and high bandwidth limits between Azure datacenters.